Car insurance for college students

-Sharing one auto insurance policy is usually more affordable than paying for two, as you'll split the cost of certain coverages.
+Sharing one policy is usually more affordable, as you split the cost of certain coverages.

 You can share cars

 You're both covered when driving each other's cars, so you don't have to let the insurance company know who's driving which car when.

 It's easier to manage a single policy rather than two.
 Plus, the student is covered when they return home for the summer or winter break.

 As long as you keep your parents' home as your permanent residence, you can usually stay on your parents' insurance through college.
 If you decide to fully move out and keep your car at your own residence, however, you'll need your own policy.

 Pro Tip for Parents:

 What do you do with car insurance if your child moves out permanently?
 Your child must get their own policy under their new permanent address.
 If they don't drive your cars anymore, you can remove them from your policy and likely lower your premium.